cenviity/100-exercises-to-learn-rust/book/src/04_traits/10_assoc_vs_generic.md

 ```

 This works because `From<u16>` and `From<u32>` are considered **different traits**.\
-There is no ambiguity: the compiler can determine which implementation to use based on type of the value being converted.
+There is no ambiguity: the compiler can determine which implementation to use based on the type of the value being converted.

 ## Case study: `Add`